twofingerrightclick/svdoever.github.io/src/pages/sitecore_jss_typescript.md

          which did not work out of the box.
 In this post I describe how I got ypeScript compilation working.
 ---

-In this blog post I describe my adventures to create a Sitecore 9.1 with JSS project from scratch.
+In this blog post I describe my adventures to convert an "out of the box" Sitecore 9.1 with JSS in React with TypeScript project from scratch.
 To get started head over to the [Quickstart |Sitecore JSS Documentation](https://jss.sitecore.com/docs/getting-started/quick-start) and follow the steps to create a disconnected JSS starter project:

-npm install -g @sitecore-jss/sitecore-jss-cli jss create hello-jss-typescript reactgit init cd hello-jss-typescript git init git add -A git commit -m "first commit" git remote add origin https://github.com/macaw-interactive/hello-jss-sitecore.git git push -u origin master jss start
+1. npm install -g @sitecore-jss/sitecore-jss-cli
+2. jss create hello-jss-typescript react
+3. git init
+4. cd hello-jss-typescript
+5. git init
+6. git add -A
+7. git commit -m "first commit"
+8. git remote add origin https://github.com/macaw-interactive/hello-jss-sitecore.git
+9. git push -u origin master
+10. jss start

 We now have the starter website running on http://localhost:3000.